NCLEX: National Council Licensure Examination

 NCLEX exam is offered in computerized adaptive testing (CAT) pattern.
 This exam is administered by Pearson VUE in their network of Pearson Professional Centers (PPC).

+The NCLEX is prerequisite to nurse licensure in the USA and Canada.
 Different nursing boards have different eligibility criteria.
 Therefore, it is advisable that applicants contact their respect boards for respective eligibility criteria.
 For more information click here